Last updated

 How to unlock a phone

-Unlocking a phone in Canada is easy, thanks to a 2017 law requiring phones to be sold unlocked.
-Still, it can feel overwhelming walking through the process.
-Let's move step-by-step to explain the process of unlocking and then show you how to unlock a phone by yourself.
+Let's move step by step to explain the process of unlocking your device and then show you how to unlock a phone by yourself.

-What is needed to unlock a phone?
+What do I need to unlock a phone?

 To unlock your phone, you need its IMEI number, a SIM card from a different wireless network, and possibly APN settings for the new carrier.